Don’t Let Your Exercise Burn You Out

 If you suspect that you already have workout burnout take steps to relieve the pressure.
 First, reconsider your workout.
 It could be that your exercises are too intense.
 Consider talking to a personal trainer for professional advice.
 Schedule frequent breaks during your exercises and during the week, so you don’t strain your muscles or utter exhaust yourself.
 Also, try a new approach to your exercises.
 Exercise with a friend or sign up for a fitness class.
 If your burnout continues consider talking to your doctor.

 Bonus: Exercise burnout isn’t the only type of work exhaustion you should be wary of.
 The stress and strain that you get from work can also cause job burnout, impacting your enthusiasm and productivity at work.
 Want to reduce your chances of getting job burnout?
-Consider reading this article.Tags: exercise burnout, exercise routine, fight or flight, mindful living, mindfulness, stress
+Consider reading this article.Tags: exercise burnout, exercise routine, fight or flight, mindfulness, stress